CJ Kirst: Professional career

 Kirst was selected first overall in the Premier Lacrosse League draft by the Philadelphia Waterdogs in May 2025.
-After spending the first six weeks of the 2025 season on the physically unable to perform list after receiving surgery for a right hand injury in early June, Kirst made his debut with the Waterdogs on July 19 against the Maryland Whipsnakes and scored his first professional goal one week later against the Carolina Chaos.
+After receiving surgery for a right hand injury in early June and spending the first six weeks of the 2025 season on the PUP list, Kirst made his debut with the Waterdogs on July 19 against the Maryland Whipsnakes and scored his first professional goal one week later against the Carolina Chaos.
+During the 2026 season, his second with the Waterdogs, Kirst scored a league record 34 goals during the regular season and was awarded the distinction of PLL MVP on September 18.
+Two days later, on his 24th birthday, Kirst scored five goals in the Waterdogs' 14–4 victory over the Denver Outlaws in the PLL Championship and was named MVP of the championship game as well.
 He is currently contracted through 2027.